alshamalicreations/ionclinic_exceltool/README.md

 ---

-# 📌 Project Status
+# 📌 Current Status

-🚧 **Currently under active development**
+🚧 **Actively under development**

-The first release focuses on migrating Derma Excel workbooks into the IonClinic Backup format.
+The first stable release focuses on migrating **DERMA Excel workbooks** into the **IonClinic Backup** format.

+The architecture is designed to support additional source systems and export templates in future releases.

 ---

 # 🤝 Contributing

-Contributions, bug reports, feature requests, and suggestions are welcome.
+Contributions are welcome.

-If you'd like to contribute:

-1. Fork the repository.
-2. Create a feature branch.
-3. Commit your changes.
-4. Open a Pull Request.
+You can help by:

+- Reporting bugs
+- Suggesting new features
+- Improving documentation
+- Adding new importers
+- Adding new exporters

 ---

 # 📄 License

-This project is licensed under the **MIT License**.
+Licensed under the **MIT License**.

 ---

+# 👨‍💻 Author

+Developed by **Rayyan Alshamali**

+---

 # ⭐ Support

-If you find this project useful, please consider giving it a **⭐ Star** on GitHub.
+If you find TemplateMapper useful, consider giving the repository a **⭐ Star**.

-It helps others discover the project and supports future development.
+It helps support future development and makes the project easier for others to discover.